Photo Credit: Mallory MacDonald

 -

-I live on an island in the PNW with Scott, my spouse of 28 years, and our grand-dog Nitro.
-I’m the mom of 3 kids in their 20’s.
-These relational fields are places of nourishment that call forth becoming in all of us.
-Their love has given me the courage to keep turning toward tender places within.
-I can now bear witness to the kids’ painful experiences from a place of safety instead of threat.
+I live on an island in the PNW with Scott, my husband of 29 years, and our grand-dog Nitro.
+I am Mom to a handful of young adults.
+These relational fields are places of nourishment that calls forth becoming.
+Their love gives me the courage to keep turning toward tender places.
+I can now bear witness to painful experiences, more often, from a place of safety instead of threat.
 This is miraculous.

 Tending and propagating houseplants, creating playlists and collages, and opening to Beauty in my everyday life are some of the practices that keep me close to my center.

-The complexities of life have led me to a more expansive, inclusive, embodied faith.
+Complexities and contradictions have led me to a more spacious, embodied, dynamic, practice-oriented faith.

-I grew up and spent most of my life in Southern California.
+I spent most of my life in Southern California.
 Our family has also lived in the Midwest & the South (Roll Tide!).
-We are in the Pacific Northwest now, and it is where we belong.
+We are in the Pacific Northwest now, and it is feels like home.

 P.S.
 We have a grand-dog named Nitro, an American bully.
 Our cairn terrier Polly has recently passed on, but her feisty spirit still accompanies us.